electrode-io/kax/README.md

 task.succeed('Done !')
 ```

-It will render as follow
+It will render as follows

 ![alt text](media/sample.gif)